SemanticMediaWiki/SemanticMediaWiki/docs/dic.md

 ### DependencyContainer
 * DependencyContainer is an interface that specifies how to register a DepencyObject.
 * BaseDependencyContainer implements the DependencyContainer and declares methods to retrieve and store object definitions
-* EmptyDependencyContainer is an empty container that extends BaseDependencyContainer
+* NullDependencyContainer is an empty container that extends BaseDependencyContainer
 * SharedDependencyContainer implements most common object definitions that are used within Semantic MediaWiki

 ```php